CAR IMPOUNDED? This guide outlines the legal steps for reclaiming an impounded vehicle and the DVLA clamp release fees.

 In fact, the powers of bailiffs allow them to use wheel clamps in some circumstances.
 They can clamp the vehicles of those who have debts with their local council.
 You could also get car clamped for having an unpaid PCN ‘Penalty Charge Notice‘.

 Note: This particular car clamp rule does not apply in Northern Ireland.
 Contact your local council for more information.

 There are several authorised bodies who have legal powers to wheel clamp a vehicle in the UK.
 They include the police, council authorities, and DVLA.
 The Vehicle and Operator Services Agency (VOSA) also have authorisation for clamping cars.

 Other bodies with statutory powers can clamp vehicles at train stations or airports.
 Some of these choose to contract out their clamping work to private companies.

-A landowner cannot legally clamp a vehicle parked on private land in England, Scotland, and Wales.
+Note: A landowner cannot legally clamp a vehicle parked on private land in England, Scotland, and Wales.